This cattle handling technique looks at a low stress method for moving a small herd of cattle.

 Note: This technique requires the handler to walk and position themselves relative to the herd.
 Any additional stimulus will impede on the success of this method.
 Barking dogs, sudden handler movements, cattle prods, whistling and yelling, are all examples of handling techniques that should be avoided.

-Note: Older livestock who have not experienced this method will be more difficult to train then young stock who are more receptive to learning new behaviors.
+Note: Older livestock who have not experienced this method may be more difficult to train then young stock who are more receptive to learning new behaviors.

 Stage One: Approach

-As the handler approaches the herd, the handler should be watching for signs that their cattle are aware of their presence.
+As the handler approaches the herd, the handler should be watching for signs that their cattle are aware of their presence (cattle turn to face you).
 This will indicate that they have entered the Influence Zone.
 The handler should now be careful to move toward the line of herd travel without penetrating the Pressure Zone.

 Once the handler is in line with the line of herd travel they can continue to move forward while watching for the cattle to begin to move.
 This initial movement indicates the handler has entered the Pressure Zone.